juju/charm-tools/docs/index.rst

 Charm Tools documentation
 =========================

-The `charm` command includes several subcommands used to build, maintain, and release `Juju Charms`_, which are Open Source encapsulated operations logic for managing software in the cloud or bare-metal servers using cloud-like APIs.
+The `charm` command includes several subcommands used to build and maintain, `Juju Charms`_ written in the `reactive framework`_, which are Open Source encapsulated operations logic for managing software in the cloud or bare-metal servers using cloud-like APIs.

+To ensure charms are built in a clean environment and with Python wheels compatible with the target series for the cherm, we recommend the use of the `charmcraft`_ tool and the `reactive plugin`_.

+**NOTE** For new charms the preferred approach is to use the `ops framework`_.

 Installation is easy with snaps: